jo-makar/esp8266-toolbox/README.md

 Run `make log` to execute a host application that will read the output produced from UART0 including the generated log entries.
 The Linux application log/uart0/uart0 is provided to support USB-UART bridges that can use non-standard baudrates only via ioctl() calls, eg the CP2104.

+# Environment monitoring

+The targeted ESP8266-01 has all of its pins used during the startup process but four (RX, TX, GPIO0 and GPIO2) can be later multiplexed, e.g. say for (bitbanged) I2C or SPI.

+Sensors can be attached to implement environment monitoring using those buses.
+Supported device drivers are provided in drivers/.

+# Custom board design

+A custom board was designed to simplify development, the schematic and gerbers are in board/.
+The schematic is shown below.

+[][(board/board.pdf)

 # License
 This software is freely available for non-commerical use, commerical use requires